xmos/lib_mic_array/doc/rst/src/sample_filters.rst

 General Model
 ^^^^^^^^^^^^^

-If your project does not use either the vanilla or prefab models to include the mic array unit in your application, then precisely how the DCOE filter is included may depend on the specifics of your application.
+If your project does not use either the default or prefab models to include the mic array unit in your application, then precisely how the DCOE filter is included may depend on the specifics of your application.
 In general, however, the DCOE filter will be enabled by using